quynv-bnk/BEC-BE-Test/README.md

 => After correctly finish three tasks above then run "npm test" you can see green checks only.
 Good luck!

   ![](src/img/testSuccess.png)

+Submit: You can either
+- Send the answer to me via email "hdang@bectechnologies.net"
+- Fork and create a pull request on this Github repository.